-• How the attention mechanism uses query, key, and value to assign weights to elements in a sequence
+- How the attention mechanism assigns weights to elements in a sequence

 Understanding attention and transformer architectures is foundational for modern generative AI, especially for text-to-image models.
-There are two main reasons this chapter comes at the very beginning of our journey to build a text-to-image generator from scratch.
+This chapter comes at the very beginning of our journey to build a text-to-image generator from scratch for two reasons:

 2.1 An overview of attention and transformers